Are Certification Bodies all the same?

 The rules that govern the minimum number of auditing days, can be implemented in different ways so you may find that once certified your Certification Body may want to conduct a surveillance audit every 6 months, 9 months, or 12 months.
 As long as they audit you at least once in every 12 month period a Certification Body may let you specify the frequency.
 Not many companies specify this frequency, but I find even fewer are aware that this can sometimes be negotiated (although some Certification Bodies are asking customers what their preference is).
 Sometimes you can also influence how those days are spent, by suggesting a particular area for the audit to focus on.
 The other thing you are at liberty to negotiate is how many auditors come on site.
-If you are due for 4 days worth of auditing this could be 4 auditors in 1 day, 2 auditors for 2 days or 1 auditor for 4 days.
+If you are due for 4 days of auditing this could be 4 auditors in 1 day, 2 auditors for 2 days or 1 auditor for 4 days.
 If you have a preference then try to negotiate this with your Certification Body.

 Certification Bodies produce different style audit reports.
 Again there are rules governing the minimum requirement, but outside those it is open to interpretation.
 Even the way a Certification Body categorises it’s findings can vary.
-As far as we are aware they all have Noncompliance or Nonconformance to mean an audit finding identifying a deficiency against a requirement.
-However some Bodies assign weightings depending on severity of the Nonconformance (ie Major and Minor).
+As far as we are aware they all have Non-compliances or Non-conformances to mean an audit finding identifying a deficiency against a requirement.
+However most Bodies assign weightings depending on severity of the Non-conformance (i.e. Major and Minor).
 There are also a raft of other findings: Area of Concern, Opportunity for Improvement, Observation, Comments, etc and these can all have potentially different meanings.
 What is common between Certification Bodies is that their reports have an explanation detailing what the findings mean.
 Don’t be fooled into thinking you have to follow the Certification Bodies categorisations in your own management system.
 We personally favour a very basic approach for most companies which clearly identifies whether or not action is required.

 a positive or negative finding that could lead to an improvement.